yangshun/autocompaste-html/README.md

 Upon clicking the Submit button, form responses on the page is serialized and CSV file containing the responses will be generated and available for downloading into the user's computer.
 The CSV file will be named `acp-<pid>-post.csv`.

-### Documentation
+## Documentation

 All interface files are saved as `.html` files in the root directory of the repository.
 The names of the files correspond to the respective screens.

 #### Page-specific Matters

-At the bottom of the page there is JavaScript coded written, to handle the user interactions and fetching of participant IDs.
+At the bottom of the page there is JavaScript code written, to handle the user interactions and fetching of participant IDs.
 Most of the code is pretty trivial, except the script at the bottom of `experiment.html`.
 You will need to modify the code at the bottom of `experiment.html` to add in non-timed trial runs and a short break in the middle of the experiment.

 **DO NOT** modify the names of the files as the file names are hardcoded in each page for navigation purposes.